 Andrea Badgley holds a B.S. in Ecology, but left that field to raise children and write.
-Her work appears in Southern Women’s Review, on Brevity’s Nonfiction Blog, and has been honored with the Freshly Pressed blogging award by the editors at WordPress.com.
+Her work appears in Southern Women’s Review and on Brevity’s Nonfiction Blog.
+She writes creative nonfiction on her Butterfly Mind blog, which has been honored with the Freshly Pressed blogging award by the editors at WordPress.com, and blogs about her literary tour of the United States, for which she is reading 3 books set in each state, at Andrea Reads America.
 She grew up on the coast of Georgia and now lives with her husband and two children in the Appalachian mountains of Virginia.
-She writes creative nonfiction on her blog at andreabadgley.com, including updates from her literary tour of the United States, Andrea Reads America, for which she is reading 3 books from each state in the US.
 Follow her on Twitter @andreabadgley or on Facebook.

 I’m dripping sweat into my keyboard, frantically trying to capture all the words that were racing through my head on my run this morning.
 I had written what I thought was a brilliant, literary, and clever bio, and I sent it to my best friend and writing buddy to get her feedback on it.
 Specifically, I asked, “Does it sound like me?
 Does my voice come through?”
 I was sure she would write back and say it was awesome.
 The best bio she had ever read.
 So when I saw her email come through, I smiled smugly and settled down to bask in her praise.

 “It sounds like you over-thought it.
 I don’t think your voice came through at all; it didn’t sound like you.
 Also, it was a little hard to understand.”

 On my run I was having an identity crisis because of this stupid bio page.
 Thinking, “Good God!
 Who am I?
 I don’t know who I am!
 What makes me think I can write a blog if I can’t even write my own freaking bio?”